lansely/ManageSystem/README.md

 # ManageSystem
-A simple managesystem using language C++ in LINUX by VSCode
+A simple managesystem using language C++ in LINUX by VSCode.

+						upload in 2021.01.01